Refugium Peccatorum: Catholic tradition

-In the Roman Catholic tradition, Eve is viewed as being responsible for the sufferings of humans since their fall and expulsion from paradise while the Virgin Mary is viewed as the source of all healing.
-She is the new Eve, who cannot eliminate the damage created by Eve, but limit it.
-Her fullness of grace, her position among the disciples of Christ and her title as Mother of God are seen as assurances that the Virgin Mary is a powerful intercessor.
+In the Catholicism, Eve is understood responsible for the suffering of humanity due to her and Adam’s fall and expulsion from paradise, while the Virgin Mary is viewed as the source of all healing.
+She is the "New Eve” (Latin: Nova Eva), who cannot eliminate the damage created by Eve, only limit it.
+Her fullness of grace, her position among the disciples of Christ, and her title as Mother of God are seen as assurances the Virgin Mary is a powerful intercessor.

 Prayer

-Refugium Peccatorum is one part of four Marian advocations in the Litany of Loreto, the others being Salus Infirmorum (healer of the sick) Consolatrix Afflictorum (consoler of the sad) and Auxilium Christianorum (help of Christians).
-Each advocation extolling Mary’s role as advocate for spiritual and corporeal mercy has a rich history, but in general, the notion of asking the Blessed Virgin Mary for help in temporal needs dates back to Saints Justin Martyr, Irenaeus and Ambrose of Milan.
+Refugium Peccatorum is one of four Marian advocations in the Litany of Loreto, the others being Salus Infirmorum (Health of the Sick), Consolatrix Afflictorum (Comforter of the Afflicted), and Auxilium Christianorum (Help of Christians).
+Each title extols Mary’s role as advocate for spiritual and corporeal mercy has a rich history, and the general notion of Marian intercession in temporal needs dates back to Church Fathers such as Justin Martyr, Irenaeus and Ambrose of Milan.